 I’ve worked in software for 25+ years.
 I got my first Internet job in 1998 because I wanted somewhere to write.

-Most relevant to A Slack Story, I joined Slack as the ninth person on June 5, 2013.
-Over the next 7 years I served in 5 marketing then sales jobs and left on June 5, 2020.
+Most relevant to A Slack Story, I joined Slack as the 9th person on June 5, 2013.
+Over the next 7 years I served in 5 jobs and left on June 5, 2020.

 James Sherrett with SV-uniform tablecloth shirt and Patagonia vest.

 A few steps prior to Slack, I failed for 6 years at my own startup called AdHack and I wrote a novel called Up in Ontario, among other adventures.
-Details on LinkedIn.
+Burnished for LinkedIn.

 Now I spend most of my work time advising early-stage B2B software companies and writing here.
-Mix in some dad jobs, fishing, cooking and coaching and that’s my headlines.
+Mix in some dad jobs, fishing, cooking and coaching and those are my headlines.

 “I loved it, thank you for sharing!
 I really enjoyed reading about the early days, especially hearing different parts to the story that otherwise weren't covered in media.”